Seven Months' War: War preparations

 In the spring of 1779, the Kabardians settled in Qeytuqo Tuasha (Къетыкъуэ тIуащIэ)—at the present-day Psykhurei—in the Qurey Plain between the Malka and Qeytuqo rivers, where all the war preparations were made in this forest; they began producing equipment and weapons, as well as constructing small defensive structures.
 The Kabardians were joined by their allies from neighboring regions.
 Circassians had a total of 15,000 cavalry (10,000 in other sources, including the at least 3,000 from other Circassian tribes) in the Russian sources.
 Contrary to common writing, the commoners participated in the war too, typically served as infantry, as indicated in oral sources.

 According to tradition, the Grand Prince of Kabardia would be the commander-in-chief during wartime.
-However, since Tatarkhan Jankhot did not participate in the war, Prince Misost Bematiqo, known for his military skills and anti-Russian stance, was elected as the commander-in-chief during the congress.
+However, since Tatarkhan Jankhot did not participate in the war, Prince Misost Bematuqo, known for his military skills and anti-Russian stance, was elected as the commander-in-chief during the congress.
 He participated in numerous battles and was highly esteemed by the people.
-His grandfather, Kurgoqo Atajuq, was the former Grand Prince.
+His grandfather, Kurghoqo Hatokhshoqo, was the former Grand Prince.

-The Kabardians were divided into three main armies: Misost Bematiqo (from the Hatokhshoqo dynasty) directly commanded one, Prince Hamirza Qeytuqo which was the son of Aslanbek Qeytuqo (from the Jembulat dynasty) led the second, and Prince Karamirza Misost (from the Misost dynasty) commanded the third army.
+The Kabardians were divided into three main armies: Misost Bematuqo (from the Hatokhshoqo dynasty) directly commanded one, Prince Hamirza Qeytuqo which was the son of Aslanbek Qeytuqo (from the Jembulat dynasty) led the second, and Prince Qaramirza Misost (from the Misost dynasty) commanded the third army.
 Prince Qanemet Yelbezduqo (cousin of Hamirza Qeytuqo) was responsible for intelligence affairs.